atrinh1996/Groot/README.md

 based on LISP-style syntax.

-Currently we have implemented toplevel.native, which drives the parser and lexer for the (g)ROOT language, and will print the given input (formatted) if the syntax is correct.
+Currently we have implemented toplevel.native, which drives the parser and lexer for the (g)ROOT language, and are able to compile and print literals.

 ## Contributors